 Like fats and carbohydrates, protein is a macronutrient.
-This means that your body needs it in large amounts.
-However, your body doesn't store protein, so it is important to get enough through your diet.
+That means your body needs a lot of it.
+But your body doesn't store protein, so you have to get enough in the foods you eat.

 Amino acids are the building blocks of protein.
-Complete proteins, like whey, contain all nine amino acids that the body needs to get from food.
+Complete proteins, like whey, contain all nine amino acids that your body needs to get from food.

-Your body’s protein requirement depends on your weight.
-The average adult needs about 0.8 grams of protein per kilogram of body weight per day (around 7 grams for every 20 pounds of body weight).
+The average adult needs about 7 grams of protein for every 20 pounds of body weight.
 So, a 140-pound person needs around 50 grams of protein every day.
-The National Academy of Medicine recommends that protein make up between 10% to 35% of your daily calories.
+The current Dietary Guidelines for Americans recommends that about one-third of your daily calories come from protein.

 Fish is one of the healthiest sources of protein available.
 That's because it is packed with many other essential nutrients, such as: